The Dereila Nature Inn - a cyber nature centre for nature lovers

 Some barnacles end up attaching themselves on the hard shells of other sea creatures.
 A Giant Acorn Barnacle (left) is attached attached to a California Mussel.
 A large Thatched Barnacle (right) and a number of smaller ones have also made a home on a mussel.

 The Bivalves make up one of the most common groups of animals found on the beach and in tidal pools.
-These creatures all have two shells which are hinged together.
-Included are scallops, clams, cockles (small clams), oysters and mussels.
+These creatures all have two shells which are hinged together, like this Dark Mahogany Clam, Nuttallia obscurata.
+Included in this group are scallops, clams, cockles (small clams), oysters and mussels.
 They feed by siphoning and filtering food particles from the water.

 California Mussel

-California Mussels, Mytilus californiensis, are huge, reaching up to 8 inches (20 cm) across.
+California Mussels, Mytilus californiensis, are huge, reaching up to 8 inches/20 cm across.
 They grow together in massive communities, generally attached to rocks, the shore and man-made structures where they survive all sorts of pounding tides.
-These colonies provide shelter for other animals.
+These colonies provide shelter for many other animals.

 |